Apologies can be uncomfortable, right?

 Role-plays give students a chance to practice in a low-stakes environment.
 They can mess up, sound awkward, try different approaches, and figure out what feels natural.
 They learn to adjust their tone, their body language, and even the level of formality based on who they’re talking to.

 This matters more than you’d think.
 An overly casual apology to your boss can sound disrespectful.
-An overly formal apology to a friend sounds robotic and maybe even insincere.
+An overly formal apology to a friend sounds robotic and maybe…make that PROBABLY insincere.

 Students need to practice casual and formal apologies and when to use each kind.

-If you’re building your own activities (or just want to know what makes good ones), here’s what works:
+If you’re building your own activities (or just want to know what to look for), here’s what your students need:

 A mix of apology phrases.
 Formal and informal.
 “I’m sorry for the inconvenience” for work emails.
 “My bad!” for when you’re late meeting a friend.
 “I didn’t mean to…” for when you genuinely screwed something up.

-Real scenarios your students will actually encounter.
+Real scenarios your students will totally run up against.
 Running late to a meeting.
 Forgetting someone’s birthday.
 Sending an email to the wrong person.
 Interrupting someone.
 Breaking something they borrowed.
+Theoretical situations aren’t as good as REAL ones.

 Structured practice first, then open practice.
 Give students scripts to start with.
 Let them see what an apology conversation looks like.
 THEN let them improvise based on different scenarios.